abhay44/media_player/README.md

 #Media player using Vlc-Qt

 ----
-This is a customized media player using vlc-qt.Thanks to [ntadej](https://github.com/vlc-qt/vlc-qt) for developing vlc-qt.There are no dependencies except libvlc.
+This is a customized media player using vlc-qt.Thanks to [ntadej](https://github.com/vlc-qt/vlc-qt) for developing vlc-qt.There are no dependencies except libvlc.Source code is present in the "src" directory.

 #Usage